containerd/nerdctl/README.md

 - :whale: `--blkio-weight`: Block IO (relative weight), between 10 and 1000, or 0 to disable (default 0)
 - :whale: `--cgroupns=(host|private)`: Cgroup namespace to use
   - Default: "private" on cgroup v2 hosts, "host" on cgroup v1 hosts
+- :whale: `--cgroup-parent`: Optional parent cgroup for the container
 - :whale: `--device`: Add a host device to the container

 Intel RDT flags: